emard/esp32ecp5/README.md

 # FLASH protection

-FLASH can set hardware write protection to a part of address space.
-"ecp5wp.py" is ESP32 command line tool for FLASH protection and unprotection.
+FLASH chip can set hardware write protection to a part of address space and "ecp5wp.py" is ESP32 command line tool for protection and unprotection.
 Supported FLASH chips are ISSI IS25LP128 and Winbond W25Q128.